 I bought the external El Gato HD60 S ( about $150).
 You can also use the El Gato Link 4k (about $120) or you can put a card into your PC (internal), but I like the idea of being portable if I ever need to do this with my laptop in a back-alley while running from bounty hunters or nueromancers.

 Sony A7 ii Mirrorless Camera

-Then, I needed a software/program to run it through, because El Gato’s “Game Capture Utility” (software) is set up for video game live streaming, and while it would it would probably work, Joey and Ian both recommended OBS Studio as an open source and powerful live broadcasting software that has lots of tutorials and is used by pretty much every streamer.
+Then, I needed a software/program to run it through because El Gato’s “Game Capture Utility” (software) is set up for video game live streaming.
+While it would it would probably work, Joey and Ian both recommended OBS Studio as an open-source and powerful live broadcasting software that has lots of tutorials and is used by pretty much every streamer.

 Here are a series of Tutorials or How-to videos that were helpful.

 An interesting problem I didn’t encounter the first time I used OBS + El Gato together is a time-lag between the audio and the video.
 To fix this, you need to delay the audio to align with the video, which means figuring how many milliseconds your lag or latency is off, then adjusting it in the advanced audio properties.

 Despite the tutorials, fixing the audio lag took longer than expected.